jskyworker/rgtask/README.md

 # Task manager
 Can be found [here.](https://rgtask.herokuapp.com)
 It requires free registration (no email confirmation).
+It might be looking a bit weird at the moment, **be careful** with your eyes.

 # SQL task